pcklee123/AI-Nuclear-Fusion-2022-2023/README.md

 Original code in 2021 by Hilary,Yin Yue and Chloe, extensive improvements by Samuel,Ananth and Vishwa.

 ## Getting Started
-### Prerequisites
+### Prerequisites for windows
 - MSYS2
 - to avoid confusion, use either of "mingw64" or "ucrt" and do not mix the two.
-The following examples make use pf ucrt
+The following examples make use of ucrt
 - Tools
     pacman -S base-devel cmake git mingw-w64-ucrt-x86_64-gcc paraview
 - Libs (Opencl, OpenMP, gsl, fftw, vtk, nfftw)